 The United States has maintained international dominance in the helium production business since the first large-scale helium production facility in Texas began in 1921, less than three years after World War I. Helium was so important to the United States during and after World War I that the government took ownership of all helium produced on federal lands and that ownership continues to this day.
 As applications for helium continued to increase dramatically over the succeeding decades, the United States continued to be the epicenter of helium production worldwide.
 In 1995, President Clinton in his State of the Union address initiated the withdrawal of the government from a leading role in the helium industry, later supported by the Helium Privatization Act of 1996.

-As a nation, we are the largest consumer of helium in the world representing 32% of all demand.
-As our domestic reserves run down, we will ultimately become heavily reliant on Arab sources from Algeria and Qatar.
+As a nation, the US is the largest consumer of helium in the world representing 32% of all demand.
+As domestic reserves deplete, the US will ultimately become reliant on diverse sources from Algeria, Qatar and Russia.

 - MRI 30%

 - Laboratory/Analysis 14%

 - Fiber Optic Manuf.
 2%

 While most people simply believe helium sole use is for balloons and blimps, its importance in science, medicine and manufacturing far exceeds its use as a lifting medium.

 Helium has the lowest boiling point of any element and will not solidify under normal conditions even at temperatures approaching absolute zero.
 These properties make helium useful as a coolant for superconducting magnets like those used in Magnetic Resonance Imaging (MRI) machines and super-colliders such as CERN’s Large Hadron Collider (LHC) which use enormous amounts of helium.
 Its low temperature and inert properties also make it the only gas that can pressurize and purge liquid rocket engines.
 Its use in MRI machines as a liquid coolant for the superconducting magnets, however, represents the largest single use for helium.